-Then add the olive oil and chopped onion and cook until the onions are soft and golden, stirring occasionally.
+Then add the olive oil and chopped onion and cook until the onions are soft and golden, stirring frequently.
 It should take about 8 minutes.
-Turn down the heat if your onions are browning too quickly.
+Turn it down to medium heat if your onions are browning too quickly.

 Add the garlic and cook for another minute or two until fragrant.
 Don’t let the garlic burn.